Beijing-Miyun Water Diversion Canal: Design

 To allow certain sections of the Beijing-Miyun water diversion channel to pass beneath roads or riverbeds, the design plan included the construction of an inverted siphon.
-This siphon, known as the Shahe Inverted Siphon, is located 12.3 kilometers downstream from the Gongzhuangzi Intake Gate, and is named after the Sha River where it is situated.
+This siphon, known as the Shahe Inverted Siphon, is located 12.3 kilometers downstream from the Gongzhuangzi Intake Gate, and is named after the town of Shahe where it is situated.
 The siphon features a twin-barrel structure made of reinforced concrete, with each barrel measuring 3 meters by 3 meters.
 It has a total length of 131 meters and is designed for a flow rate of 40 cubic meters per second, with a flow velocity of 2.5 meters per second.Due to significant elevation differences along the canal route, the design team incorporated six drop structures (check dams) along the 9-kilometer section between the Gongzhuangzi Intake Gate and the Shahe Inverted Siphon.
 Each drop structure features a two-bay gate, 3 meters wide, with vertical drops ranging from 2.25 to 5.65 meters.
 Some of the larger drop structures were designed with space reserved for future hydropower stations.According to the design, wherever the canal passed through gullies with high sediment content or mountain streams with drainage areas between 10 and 50 square kilometers, culverts were constructed.
 In total, 25 culverts were designed along the entire Jingmi Diversion Channel.
 These culverts range from four-barrel to eight-barrel designs, and during dry periods, they can also accommodate vehicle traffic.To prevent overtopping and potential embankment failure caused by excessively high water levels, the designers included a side spillway 2 kilometers upstream from the Huairou Reservoir Intake Gate.
 Located on the left bank of the canal, the spillway has a canal bed elevation of 56.95 meters and a crest elevation of 59.65 meters.
 It is equipped with 13 sluice gates, each measuring 1.5 meters by 1.2 meters, using stacked beam gates.